 - Combine the squash with cooked quinoa, green chiles, cheese, sour cream, mayonnaise and a couple of eggs.

 - Top with a combination of breadcrumbs, cheese and butter!

 With a delightfully creamy texture, the goodness and protein of quinoa, the crunchy topping, Zucchini, Yellow Squash and Quinoa Casserole is worth turning your oven on for!

-- Nonstick cooking spray or oil for baking dish
+- Cooking spray - or oil for baking pan

 - 2 tablespoons canola oil

-- 2 cans (4-ounce) diced green chiles, hot or mild, drained
+- 2 cans (4-ounce each) diced green chiles - hot or mild, drained

 - 3 cups cooked quinoa

-- 2 cups shredded white Cheddar or Monterey Jack cheese
+- 2 cups shredded white Cheddar cheese - or Monterey Jack cheese

 - 2 large eggs